Voivodic/ExSHalos/_sources/index.rst

 ExSHalos
 ========

-This is a python package that implements `ExSHalos <https://arxiv.org/abs/1906.06630>`_ and many other utilities for cosmological analysis:
+This library implements `ExSHalos <https://arxiv.org/abs/1906.06630>`_ and many other utilities for cosmological analysis:

 - Measurement of the power/bi/tri-spectra for any number of tracers in a box;
 - Population of halos with galaxies using a HOD and split of galaxies for the creation of multi-tracer catalogues;